thelovebug/wiki.moobug.net/docs/docs/lists/films.md

         { .annotate }

         1.
             I'm only including the first two films in this franchise.
-The 2016 film was moderately awful, and the 2020's follow-on from the first two where amazing, but I'm not sure they're excessively rewatchable.
+The 2016 film was moderately awful, and the 2020's follow-on from the first two were amazing, but I'm not sure they're excessively rewatchable.
 I'm happy to be proven wrong.

     -   ![>][pJamesB]
         **James Bond**